branJakJak/portalma/README.md

   	download for specific agent only

+  	todo , allow current agent to see all its entry

   	and then we can have an admin to run reports of each agent here and there, and MA and have a % of POX1  V’S  leads